-The lack of transparency in medical billing in America, has many people facing outrageous prices for even the most basic of medical services.
-For instance, a CT scan can be charged at a rate of nearly $9,000, and something like a band-aid can cost up to $600.
-Industry experts say that every medical bill however, is disputable.
-Below are some tips on how to negotiate medical bills and fight those surprise, overcharged medical bills.
+The lack of billing transparency in America, has many people facing outrageous prices for even the most basic of medical services.
+For instance, a CT scan can be charged at a rate of nearly $9,000, and something as little as a band-aid can cost up to $600.
+Industry experts say that every medical bill is disputable and negotiable though.
+Below are some tips on how to negotiate medical bills and fight those surprise, or bloated medical bills.

 1: Have The Bill Itemized

-Surveys show that less than 25% of medical bills are devoid of errors.
-That is why patients are advised to review the services rendered, to know what treatment and care they actually received as indicated in the invoice.
-People should also check for duplicate charges.
-Asking for an explanation of the codes used in diagnosis and medical procedures, is also a good tip.
+Surveys show that less than 25% of medical bills are accurate.
+That is why patients are advised to always review the services rendered.
+Take the time to verify what treatment and care you actually received as indicated on the invoice.
+You should also check for duplicate charges.
+Because so many people are involved in hospital treatments, dual entries are not unlikely.
+Asking for an explanation of the codes used in diagnosis and medical procedures is also a good idea.
+One of the reasons many of us overpay for hospital stays and medical care is we simply don’t understand the charges.
+Take the time to get them clarified and verify their accuracy.

 2: Know Market Prices

 If you are aware of the market prices, you can find out the average charge for a specific medical service you need.
-Look up what Medicare will cover, and what insurance coverage will pay for the same service.
-You can use online resources such as the Healthcare Bluebook to reference pricing information.
-Some states also provide such data online for the public.
-You can use this information, to show the hospital what other health centers are charging for the same procedure or service.
+Knowing this will help you understand if charges are inflated and should be negotiated.
+Look up what Medicare will cover, and what insurance coverage will pay for the services listed on your invoice.
+You can use online resources such as the Healthcare Bluebook to check pricing information.
+Some states also have departments and resources that provide such data online for the public.
+You can use this information, to show the hospital what other health centers are charging for the same procedure or service as part of negotiating your bill.

 3: Inform Your Insurance Company

 Check the EOB (Explanation of Benefits) in your insurance policy to know the services covered.
 If you believe that the service you received should be covered according to your explanation of benefits, but the insurance provider is refusing to pay, you should get in touch with the NAIC (National Association of Insurance Commission).
-You can also utilize the various state-availed tools to file an appeal.
+You can also utilize the various state government organizations and tools to file an appeal against your insurance companies decision.

 4: Contact The Hospital’s Financial Aid Office

-Every health care center is expected, by law, to have a financial aid program that offers some reprieve to patients that are unable to pay for their medical expenses.
-Some hospitals can reduce or cancel bills for people holding financial status below 200% of the federal poverty line.
-Health centers have payment plans that will provide some assistance; however, you should be aware of those that offer a discount that is too small compared to the total charges.
+Every health care center is required by law to have a financial aid program that offers some reprieve to patients that are unable to pay for their medical expenses.
+Some hospitals can reduce or cancel bills for people who’s income is below 200% of the federal poverty line.
+Health centers have payment plans that will provide some assistance; however, beware those that offer a payment plan in lieu of discounting their rates.
+If you qualify for or deserve a discount, make sure you are getting that too.
 Note that a payment plan for inflated costs does not provide any relief.
-It should be based on fair market rates.
+Your payment plan should be based on paying on invoice based on fair market rates.

 5: Negotiate With The Doctor

-Surveys show that many health caregivers and physicians, are unaware that their patients might be struggling with medical bills.
-While you might think the doctors are out to make money as they offer this essential services, do not shy away from explaining your financial plight to your doctor.
-Request that the doctor help negotiate a fair price or payment plan, that you can accommodate.
+Surveys show that many health caregivers and physicians, are unaware when their patients are struggling with medical bills.
+While you might think the doctors are only out to make money as they offer this essential services, do not shy away from explaining your financial plight to your doctor.
+Request that the doctor help negotiate a fair price or payment plan, that you can actually afford.
+Doctors have influence on the billing process and may be willing to discount their services directly as well.

 6: Get Help From Organizations